Google Stadia is now available on iOS – TechCrunch

 Stadia works a bit like a console that runs in the cloud.
 You have to buy games for the platform specifically and you can then stream them from a data center near you.
 Recent additions include Cyberpunk 2077 and Assassin’s Creed Valhalla.

-While you don’t have to pay an additional subscription to play those games, you can optionally become a Stadia Pro subscribers.
+While you don’t have to pay an additional subscription to play those games, you can optionally become a Stadia Pro subscriber.
 In addition to games you bought on the platform, it lets you access a library of games and it unlocks 4K video.
 Stadia Pro costs $9.99 per month.

 In other Stadia news, earlier this week, Ubisoft announced that you could subscribe to the company’s unlimited subscription service Ubisoft+ and access games from Stadia.
 For now, it’s only available as a beta in the U.S.